 Those who espouse Christian Universalism as the true model of God’s Redemption plan for man, must ignore most of Sacred Scripture as well as misinterpret their so-called “proof texts” in order to make their suppositions.
-The Bible makes it very clear that the Universalist teachings of Rob Bell and Doug Pagitt are heretical.
+The Bible makes it very clear that those Universalist teachings are heretical.

 Carefully read the passage I placed at the top of this post, Isaiah 66:24.
 What does it tell us?
 Who is it whose worm does not die nor is their fire quenched?
 It is those who have rebelled against God.
 This would be all those who have not believed the Gospel and repented.
 They have remained in their sins because they have clung to their sins and rejected God as their Sovereign Lord.
 Our Lord Jesus quoted this passage in Mark 9.

-42 k “Whoever causes one of l these little ones who believe in me to sin, m it would be better for him if a great millstone were hung around his neck and he were thrown into the sea.
-43 n And if your hand causes you to sin, cut it off.
-It is better for you to enter life crippled than with two hands to go to o hell, to p the unquenchable fire.
-45 q And if your foot causes you to sin, cut it off.
-It is better for you to enter life lame than with two feet to be thrown into o hell.
-47 r And if your eye causes you to sin, tear it out.
-It is better for you to enter the kingdom of God with one eye than with two eyes to be thrown into s hell, 48 ‘where t their worm does not die and the fire is not quenched.’
-49 For everyone will be salted with fire.
-50 v Salt is good, w but if the salt has lost its saltiness, how will you make it salty again? x Have salt in yourselves, and y be at peace with one another.”
-(Mark 9:42-50 ESV)
+42 “Whoever causes one of these little ones who believe to stumble, it would be better for him if, with a heavy millstone hung around his neck, he had been cast into the sea.
+43 If your hand causes you to stumble, cut it off; it is better for you to enter life crippled, than, having your two hands, to go into hell, into the unquenchable fire, 44 [where their worm does not die, and the fire is not quenched.]
+45 If your foot causes you to stumble, cut it off; it is better for you to enter life lame, than, having your two feet, to be cast into hell, 46 [where their worm does not die, and the fire is not quenched.]
+47 If your eye causes you to stumble, throw it out; it is better for you to enter the kingdom of God with one eye, than, having two eyes, to be cast into hell, 48 where their worm does not die, and the fire is not quenched.

-5 This is f evidence of the righteous judgment of God, that you may be g considered worthy of the kingdom of God, for which you are also suffering- 6 since indeed God considers it h just i to repay with affliction those who afflict you, 7 and to grant j relief to you who are afflicted as well as to us, when k the Lord Jesus is revealed from heaven l with his mighty angels 8 m in flaming fire, inflicting vengeance on those n who do not know God and on those who o do not obey the gospel of our Lord Jesus.
-9 They will suffer the punishment of p eternal destruction, q away from the presence of the Lord and from the glory of his might, 10 r when he comes on s that day t to be glorified in his saints, and to be marveled at among all who have believed, because our u testimony to you v was believed.
-(2 Thessalonians 1:5-10 ESV)
+5 This is a plain indication of God’s righteous judgment so that you will be considered worthy of the kingdom of God, for which indeed you are suffering.
+6 For after all it is only just for God to repay with affliction those who afflict you, 7 and to give relief to you who are afflicted and to us as well when the Lord Jesus will be revealed from heaven with His mighty angels in flaming fire, 8 dealing out retribution to those who do not know God and to those who do not obey the gospel of our Lord Jesus.
+9 These will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power, 10 when He comes to be glorified in His saints on that day, and to be marveled at among all who have believed—for our testimony to you was believed.
+2 Thessalonians 1:5-10 (NASB)

-9 And another angel, a third, followed them, saying with a loud voice, “If anyone u worships the beast and its image and receives v a mark on his forehead or on his hand, 10 he also will drink w the wine of God’s wrath, x poured full strength into the cup of his anger, and y he will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb.
-11 And z the smoke of their torment goes up forever and ever, and a they have no rest, day or night, these u worshipers of the beast and its image, and whoever receives the mark of its name.”
-(Revelation 14:9-11 ESV)
+9 Then another angel, a third one, followed them, saying with a loud voice, “If anyone worships the beast and his image, and receives a mark on his forehead or on his hand, 10 he also will drink of the wine of the wrath of God, which is mixed in full strength in the cup of His anger; and he will be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.
+11 And the smoke of their torment goes up forever and ever; they have no rest day and night, those who worship the beast and his image, and whoever receives the mark of his name.”
+Revelation 14:9-11 (NASB)

 These 4 passages are just a sampling.
 Our Lord spoke more of hell than He did of Heaven.
 Hell is always spoken of as being eternal.
 There is no end to it.
 Those in it are there forever.
 That is terrifying my brethren.
 No one would want anyone else to go there.
 No, we must pray for all those we know who do not know Jesus as Lord and Saviour to hear the Gospel, repent, and believe thereby receiving eternal life and justification by our Lord God.
 This is the only way of escape from God’s Wrath.
 Look again at Isaiah 66:24.
 This is a terrifying picture of unending judgment.
 My brethren, the Gospel of our Lord Jesus Christ is good news to those who obey it, but it is very bad news to those who remain in rebellion.
 Many believe that God’s judgment is yet future and the Day of the Lord is for the time at the end.
 The Day of the Lord began when John the Baptist proclaimed that the Kingdom of God was at hand and it became manifest in the world as our Lord Jesus won the victory at the Cross.
 Each believer is part of our Lord’s Kingdom.
 When a person rejects the Gospel, they are incurring judgment upon themselves.
 On the other hand, when a believer is saved they receive righteous judgment in their justification as the Father declares them righteous.

-11 Then I saw a great white throne and him who was seated on it.
-From his presence o earth and sky fled away, and p no place was found for them.
-12 And I saw the dead, great and small, standing before the throne, and q books were opened.
-Then another book was opened, which is r the book of life.
-And s the dead were judged by what was written in the books, t according to what they had done.
-13 And the sea gave up the dead who were in it, u Death and Hades gave up the dead who were in them, and they were judged, each one of them, t according to what they had done.
-14 Then u Death and Hades v were thrown into the lake of fire.
-This is w the second death, the lake of fire.
-15 And if anyone’s name was not found written in the book of life, x he was thrown into the lake of fire.
-(Revelation 20:11-15 ESV)
+11 Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled away, and no place was found for them.
+12 And I saw the dead, the great and the small, standing before the throne, and books were opened; and another book was opened, which is the book of life; and the dead were judged from the things which were written in the books, according to their deeds.
+13 And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds.
+14 Then death and Hades were thrown into the lake of fire.
+This is the second death, the lake of fire.
+15 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.
+Revelation 20:11-15 (NASB)

 The first death is the passing from physical life unto physical death.
 However, there is a second death.
 The second death is the lake of fire.
 Who is thrown into it?
 All those whose name was not found written in the book of life is cast into the lake of fire.
 Those whose names are in the book of life cannot be hurt by the second death.